learn-co-curriculum/tf-using-nitrous-io/README.md

 You're all set!

-<a href='https://learn.co/lessons/tf-using-nitrous-io' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/tf-using-nitrous-io' title='Environment Setup Using Nitrous.io'>Environment Setup Using Nitrous.io</a> on Learn.co and start learning to code for free.</p>